xinhe-lab/mapgen/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Mapgen is an R package that perform gene mapping using functionally-informed genetic fine mapping.
+Mapgen is an R package that performs gene mapping using functionally-informed genetic fine mapping.

 ## Installation